How to build your brand and make it stand out

 I’m sure you’ve heard that every business owner needs an ‘elevator speech’ for their business.
 Your speech should tell what your business is and what you have to offer in 30 seconds or less.
 Practice it until it becomes like second nature to you.
 Test your speech on your friends and relatives and get their feedback.

 Consider joining your local Chamber of Commerce and/or other local networking groups.
 Offer to teach a short class on a topic that’s hot in your niche and you’ll get exposure for your business and possibly sales from attendees.
 This is a great option especially if you’ve decided to brand yourself rather than your business (part one).
-Once you’ve built up your reputation in your niche, you can write a book and publish it on Kindle and you will soon be viewed as an expert.
+Once you’ve built up your online reputation and credibility, you can write a book and once its published it on Kindle, you’ll be recognized as an expert and attract more prospects.

 Your goal is to build your brand to point where you can walk into a room full of people in your same niche or industry and be instantly recognized.